horis233/News-Recommend-Project/WORKPLAN.md

 npm install jayson --save
 ```

-- Open a rpc_client.js with a helper method to let news.js could "getNoews()" from our backend server
+- Open a rpc_client.js with a helper method to let news.js could "getNews()" from our backend server
 ```js
 var jayson = require('jayson');